- Published on

 - Supporting Overall Health: Supplements that support overall health, like omega-3s and antioxidants, can indirectly benefit brain health by reducing inflammation and protecting cells.

 - Individual Variability: The effectiveness of supplements can vary greatly from person to person.
-Factors like genetics, diet, and lifestyle play a role.
+Factors like genetics, baseline nutrient status, diet, and lifestyle all play roles.

 - Not a Magic Bullet: Supplements are not a substitute for a healthy diet, regular exercise, and sufficient sleep.
 They should be seen as a complementary tool, not a quick fix.